-Before your evening departure, you will have a chance to explore and finish some last minute shopping/ Evening transfer for your onward journey home.
+Before your evening departure, you will have a chance to explore and finish some last minute shopping/ Evening transfer to airport for your onward journey home.

 The Kenya backdrop is absolutely stunning.
 See the big 5 as well as a beautiful diversity of landscapes, animals, bird and plant life and fascinating cultures.
 From hand feeding Giraffes, to adopting orphaned elephants to taking breathtaking balloon safaris at […]